denkelleher-dcu/denkelleher-assign4/gradle/README.md

-Assignment 3 DCU SDA module 2018/19 application Denis Kelleher
+Assignment 4 DCU SDA module 2018/19 application Denis Kelleher
 ==============================================================

-This application builds on the base application given to students for SDA Assignment 3 (refer to ReadmeOld.md)
+This application builds on the base application generated from Assignment 3 for SDA Assignment 4

-This app demonstrates how to create and use a ListView and custom ArrayAdapter (called FlavorAdapter) to display a custom list item view that contains an ImageView and two TextViews.
+This app demonstrates how to create and use a Fragments.

 !

 Pre-requisites
 --------------

--   Android SDK v23
+-   Android SDK v23 minimum
 -   Android Build Tools v23.0.2
 -   Android Support Repository v23.3.0